 Since they are negotiated bilaterally, non-cleared trades often lack market uniformity and rank very low in terms of transparency.
 What’s more, the absence of complex regulation means counterparties can get into complex trades that do not have strict collateral requirements, which leads to higher counterparty risk.

-In central clearing, the entire process is handled by a central counterparty which provides services similar to those offered by a fully-fledged exchange clearing house.
+In a central clearing, the entire process is handled by a central counterparty that provides services similar to those offered by a fully-fledged exchange clearinghouse.
 When two parties, A and B agree to transact, they are required to present the OTC derivative to the CCP for clearing.
-If the CCP accepts it, the CCP becomes an interposed intermediary and enters into offsetting transactions with the two parties.
+If the CCP accepts it, the CCP becomes an interposed intermediary and enters offsetting transactions with the two parties.

 CCP clearing means that a CCP becomes the legal counterparty to each trading party, providing a guarantee that it will honor the terms and conditions of the original trade even in the event that one of the parties defaults before the discharge of its obligations under the trade.
 To be able to do this, the CCP collects enough money from each party which goes toward covering potential losses that may be incurred if a party fails to follow through on the initial agreement.

-From the view, we can see two advantages of having CCPs in financial markets:
+From this view, we can see two advantages of having CCPs in financial markets:

 The few transactions that are exempted from the ongoing reforms include nonstandard transactions, select foreign exchange transactions, and trades involving non-financial entities.

 The amount payable to restore the initial margin to the required amount is called the variation margin.
 The variation margin is settled daily, usually in cash.
 If a member fails to provide the required variation margin, the CCP closes out its transactions with that member.
-Margin requirements can be settles using either cash or Treasury instruments.
+Margin requirements can be settled either using cash or treasury instruments.
 The CCP pays interest on cash balances.

 a) What price change would lead to a margin call?